doctrine/phpcr-odm-documentation/en/reference/query-builder-2.rst

    $posts = $qb->getQuery()->execute();

 The above code block will select all documents in the document tree of class ``Post``.
 This feature is especially useful within a document repository class.
+Note that we specify the string "a" as an argument to ``createQueryBuilder`` - this is the selector, more on these later.

 Example showing the use of the query builder in a ``DocumentRepository``: